code-dot-org/code-dot-org/apps/src/blockly/TESTING.md

 - Note that functions in music lab DO NOT have svg frames - check that function call ('do something') is added to toolbox once a function is defined.
 - Check the three Play blocks which contain customized fields - fieldSounds, fieldChords, and fieldPattern.

 # Pools
 Check pools for Dancelab, Poetry at [loca](http://localhost-studio.code.org:3000/pools) [production](https://studio.code.org/pools) '/pools'
 - Click on Dancelab and Poetry pools
     - Scroll down each pool page and make sure all blocks are rendered.
 - Check at least one block link - should display a read-only workspace for each block - config and generated code

-# Instructions (includes blocks)
+# Instructions in Levels
-When checking levels below, switch to RTL.
+When checking levels below that include blocks, check the instructions in a RTL language as well.
 Using language dropdown at bottom left corner of page, select the first language in dropdown which is RTL.

 Check that blocks are rendered as expected and check with different themes.